-Internal bachelor graduates who have applied for a master`s program at another university have the security option to double-enroll if for example they are afraid they might fail.
-In Hesse the share of administration costs at one of the universities can be waived in this case and the ticket share can be reimbursed in accordance with the regulations of the AStA.
-Once the relevant exams have been passed, enrollment can be withdrawn up to one month after the start of the lecture period.
+Internal Bachelor's graduates who have applied for a Master's degree from another university can enroll twice to be on the safe side, for example if they fear they will fail.
+In this case, the administrative costs at one of the universities in Hesse can be waived and the ticket portion reimbursed in accordance with the regulations of the AStA.
+If the student passes the corresponding exams, he or she can withdraw from enrollment up to one month after the start of the lecture period.

 Students of the Philipps University who learn that they have been in contact with an infected person are not allowed to enter the facilities of the Philipps University or the canteens for 14 days after the contact.
 In accordance with the recommendations of the Health Department, please reduce your social contacts to a minimum at the university as well as privately.

 Inhalt ausklappen Inhalt einklappen Extension of the standard period of studyExtension of the standard period of study